instruqt/templates/helm/01-check-nginx/assignment.md

 id: o5uzceb0lsbs
 type: challenge
 title: Check that the NGINX chart is installed
-teaser: A setup script has used helm to install a nginx chart.
-Check that it worked!
+teaser: A setup script has used helm to install an NGINX chart.
+Verify that it worked!
 notes:
 - type: text
   contents: Helm is one of the most popular package managers for kubernetes!